axieinfinity/ronin-documentation/docs/basics/white-paper.md

 The system slashes bridge operators for not providing enough signatures.
 There's a smart contract that records the number of the bridge operators' votes.

 #### Tier 1 operator slashing
-If a bridge operator misses more than 10% votes, the corresponding validator doesn't earn bridge rewards on that day.
+If a bridge operator misses more than 10% votes, the operator doesn't earn the bridge reward on that day.

 #### Tier 2 operator slashing
-If a bridge operator misses more than 30% votes, the corresponding validator gets slashed as follows:
+If a bridge operator misses more than 30% votes, the following penalties apply:
-* The validator doesn't earn any rewards (commission, staking reward, bridge reward) on that day.
+* The operator doesn't earn any rewards (commission, staking reward, bridge reward) on that day.
-* The validator is jailed for $\approx2$ days (57,600 blocks) with no option to bail out.
+* The operator is jailed for $\approx2$ days (57,600 blocks) with no option to bail out.

 ## Governance
 In addition to producing blocks, Governing Validators are in charge of the following tasks: